rgwood/scrapbook/dotnet.md

 ## Testing

 `dotnet test` is a bit slow – takes about 1.5s no matter what.
 Tried mstest and nunit, same result.
-NUnit seems to have better integration with VS Code (a nice GUI option to run tests), and for some reason I can't get OmniSharp to autocomplete things for MSTest.